babarrett/g80-9009/README.md

 the top-right could be available.
 It's also possible that the F1-F24 don't send scan codes directly, but only play back your pre-programmed keyboard macros.

+A description of [Display Functions](../master/display-functions.md "Display Functions documentation") available on the G80-9009 keyboard.

 ---
 ### Videos: